Niger entry requirements for Bosnia and Herzegovina passport holders

 May be checked

-Bosnian passport holders need a visa to enter Niger.
-You must arrange this before you travel — there is no visa-on-arrival option for BA passport holders as of 2026.
+Bosnian and Herzegovina passport holders need a visa to enter Niger.
+You must arrange this before you travel — there is no visa-on-arrival option.
+Plan ahead and apply through the nearest Nigerien embassy or consulate.

 Entry requirements